openvswitch/ovs/Documentation/topics/dpdk/vhost-user.rst

     fixes (like userfaulfd leak) was released in 3.0.1.

-    DPDK Post-copy feature requires avoiding to populate the guest memory (application must not call mlock* syscall).
-So enabling mlockall is incompatible with post-copy feature.
+    DPDK Post-copy feature requires avoiding to populate the guest memory (application must not call mlock* syscall without MCL_ONFAULT).
+    So enabling mlockall is incompatible with post-copy feature in OVS 3.3 and older.
+Newer versions of OVS only lock memory pages that are faulted in, so both features can be used at the same time.

     Note that during migration of vhost-user device, PMD threads hang for the time of faulted pages download from source host.
 Transferring 1GB hugepage